Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Model and Terminology

-Let ${\cal E}({\cal S},\R)$ denote the set of all activation sequences of $\R$ by $\cal S$.
 We shall denote by \ssy\ the synchronous scheduler, traditionally called {\em semi-synchronous}, without any other restriction (and, thus, with the strongest adversarial power in this class).
 The special {\em fully-synchronous} scheduler \fsync, which activates every robot in every round (i.e., a round coincides with an epoch) corresponds to further restricting the activation sequences by: $\forall i\geq 1, R_i=\R$.
-Note that this activation scheduler has no adversarial power.

 The class of {\em sequential} schedulers {\sc Sequential} $\subset$ {\sc Synch} is defined by the restriction: $\forall i\geq 1, |R_i|=1$, that is, only one robot is activated in each round.
-We shall denote by $\cal SEQ$ the sequential scheduler without any other restriction (and, thus, with strongest adversarial power).
-We remind that the fairness constraint is common to every scheduler.
+We shall denote by $\cal SEQ$ the sequential scheduler without any other restriction.

-\subsubsection{Pattern Formation Problems.}
+\subsection{Pattern Formation Problems}

-A {\em configuration} $C(t)$ is the \emph{multiset} of the locations of the robots at time $t$.
-Let $Q(t) = \{q_1, q_2, \dots, q_m\}$ be the corresponding \emph{set} of unique points occupied by the robots at time $t$, where $m \leq n$.
+A {\em configuration} $C(t)$ is the \emph{multiset} of the locations of the $n$ robots at time $t$.
+Let $|Q(t)|$ be the corresponding set of unique points occupied by the robots at time $t$; obviously, $|Q(t)| \leq |C(t)|$.

+The \emph{Smallest Enclosing Circle} of $C(t)$ is the circle of smallest radius such that every point of $Q(t)$ lies on the circle or in its interior; it is denoted by $SEC(Q(t))$.
+Let $\rho(t)$ and $c(Q(t))$ denote the radius and the center of $SEC(Q(t))$, respectively.
+In the following, should no ambiguity arise, the temporal indicator $t$ shall be omitted (ref.
+Fig.~\ref{fig:lambdastar}(a)).
+Furthermore, $c(Q)$ will be also denoted simply by $O$.

-Since robots can only observe the positions of others and move, in the ${\mathcal OBLOT}$ model, a {\em problem} to be solved is typically expressed in terms of a {\em temporal geometric predicate}, which the configuration formed by the robot positions must satisfy from some time on.
+Since robots can only observe the positions of others and move, in the ${\mathcal {OBLOT}}$ model, a {\em problem} to be solved is typically expressed in terms of a {\em temporal geometric predicate}, which the configuration formed by the robot positions must satisfy from some time on.

 A {\em pattern} $\hat{P}= \{\hat{p}_1, \hat{p}_2, \dots, \hat{p}_k\}\subset \mathbb R^2$ is a set of distinct points.
 A pattern $P'$ is said to be \emph{isomorphic} to a pattern $P''$ if $P''$ can be obtained by a combination of translation, rotation, reflection and scaling of pattern $P'$.
 We shall denote by ${\cal B}(\hat{P})$ the (infinite) set of patterns isomorphic to $P$.
 We say the robots have {\em formed} a pattern $\hat{P}$ at time $t$, if the configuration $C(t)$ is such that $Q(t)\in {\cal B}(\hat{P})$.